UofT-DSI/visualization/03_instructional_team/markdown_slides/08_data_viz_as_advocacy.md

 ```
 ---

+# Agenda for today
+- Go through slide deck #8: Data viz as advocacy
+- Go through slide deck #9: Beyond matplotlib

+---

+# Review feedback from last time

+---

-# In this class we will...
+# Overview of this slide deck, we will...

 - Explore examples and ideas behind data visualization as used for advocacy